Umar-Farooq-5757/ReactPic/README.md

 # 🚀 ReactPic

 Edit your images.
-Multiple filters available with drawing on image functionality as well
+Multiple filters available with drawing on image functionality as well.

 ## ✨ Live Site Preview